Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Introduction

 Finally, we characterized the aforementioned interplay between the properties of the encountered \aann{}s and the LMs generalizations on novel instances.
 Here we found LMs that observed \aann{}s with more variability on the adjective, numeral, and noun slots to show better generalization than did LMs that saw more restricted-but-repeating instances of \aann{}s.
-This importantly mimicked analogous findings of inductive inference in humans across linguistics \citep{goldberg1995constructions, goldberg2005constructions, suttle2011partial, baayen200943, o2015productivity} and cognitive psychology studies \citep{osherson1990category, xu2007word}.
+This importantly mimicked analogous findings of inductive inference in humans across disciplines \citep{osherson1990category, goldberg2005constructions,xu2007word,baayen200943, suttle2011partial, o2015productivity}.

-Taken together, these results provide an existence proof that a weakly biased but sophisticated general-purpose statistical learner can in fact learn rare and complex linguistic phenomena, and that this can arise as a result of the presence of key related constructions during training.
+Taken together, these results provide an existence proof that a weakly biased but sophisticated general-purpose statistical learner can learn rare and complex linguistic phenomena, in part because of key related phenomena seen during training.
+While our analyses suggest potential links between ``constructions'' \citep{goldberg1995constructions}, our findings are also compatible with theories that think of rare phenomena as derivationally related \citep{chomsky_aspects_1965} to more frequent and well-attested structures \citep[much as][posits shared \textit{syntactic} structure as the key to the PiPP]{potts2023pipps}.